Fassifern Homestead: History

 Fassifern Homestead is a single-storeyed timber residence erected c.
 1880 to replace an earlier homestead on the same site.
 The Fassifern run, first taken up by John Cameron in 1841–1842, was one of the earliest licensed runs in the Moreton pastoral district, which was proclaimed on 10 May 1842.
 In 1857 Fassifern became part of the Wienholt family's complex and ultimately extensive Queensland pastoral empire and in 1869 was amalgamated with the adjacent runs of Moogerah and Tarome as the consolidated Fassifern run.
 Although from the 1870s used principally to fatten cattle from the Wiehnolt family's western Queensland properties, Fassifern was renowned also for its Clydesdale horse stud.

 The Fassifern district is located in south-east Queensland, south of Flinders Peak, between the Great Dividing Range and the Teviot Range.
 In late 1841/early 1842 John Cameron occupied about 50,000 acre here centred on the junction of Warrill and Reynolds creeks and which he named Fassifern.
 In 1844 his brother-in-law Robert Coulson took up Kingbah (later Moogerah) - about 46,800 acre on the Reynolds Creek watershed, to the south of Fassifern; and in 1845 another brother-in-law, William Turner Beverley, took up an adjacent run to the west, which he called Cunningham's Gap (later Tarome) - about 41,500 acre on the Warrill Creek watershed.
 On each run a head station and a number of subsidiary out-stations were established.
 By May 1848 John Cameron had transferred the lease of Fassifern to William Kent.

 In the mid-nineteenth century four young Wienholt brothers, sons of a wealthy London merchant, arrived in Australia: Arnold c.
 1847, Edward and Arthur in 1853, and Daniel c.
 1854.
-In 1849, backed by family money, Arnold Wienholt purchased the lease to Strathmillar run (which he renamed Maryvale) on the Darling Downs.
+In 1849, backed by family money, Arnold Wienholt Sr purchased the lease to Strathmillar run (which he renamed Maryvale) on the Darling Downs.
 In 1852 he acquired the neighbouring run, Gladfield, which he incorporated into Maryvale.
 These runs were situated on the southern Downs on the western side of the Main Range.
 In 1853 Edward and Arthur Wienholt acquired Moogerah Station south-west of Fassifern, on the eastern side of the Dividing Range from Arnold's Maryvale run.
 The two Wienholt runs were linked via the new road over Spicer's Peak that the Downs squatters had constructed following Henry Alphen's "discovery" of a gap in the Main Range in 1847.
 In the early 1850s this was the preferred route between Ipswich and Warwick for teamsters.